canonical/synapse-operator/docs/how-to/backup-and-restore.md

 ## Restore

 The recommendation is to first restore PostgreSQL if necessary.
-Then deploying, configuring and integrating Synapse with other charms as done in a normal deployment and finally restoring Synapse.
+Then deploy, configure and integrate Synapse with other charms as done in a normal deployment.
+Finally, restore Synapse.

 The PostgreSQL and Synapse charm revisions should be the same ones as the ones used for the backup.
 The configuration for Synapse before restoring the backup should also